zommuter/getting-things-not-so-done/README.md

   * [ ] Phabricator
   * [ ] ???
   * [ ] Profit <!-- also insert a Ferengi-joke here if you want -->
-* [ ] Convert this into a github page
-  * [ ] Add comment and/or annotation system (how will annotations work with content changing over time?
-Maybe this monolith should be shattered)
 * [ ] Project management
 * [ ] Understand Ethereum better
 * [ ] Set up my Raspberry Pi 3 (with the self-hosted OpenSource super-tool I'm still trying to describe)